Assessing the Performance of Leja and Clenshaw-Curtis Collocation for Computational Electromagnetics with Random Input Data: Numerical Experiments

 \subsubsection{Multivariate interpolation results}

 Again, we compare the Clenshaw-Curtis and Leja rules in terms of interpolation accuracy, now considering all $6$ waveguide parameters.
-Three families of Leja nodes are used, i.e. with respect to uniform, symmetric beta ($\alpha=\beta=2$), and non-symmetric beta ($\alpha=3, \beta=6$) distributions.
-As in the univariate case, we compute cross-validation errors using a cross-validation sample of size $M=10^5$, drawn from the uniform joint \gls{pdf}.
-The corresponding results are presented in Figure~\ref{fig:MD-interpolation}.

-Similarly to the univariate case, the Clenshaw-Curtis, uniform-based Leja, and symmetric beta-based Leja have comparable performances, with the uniform-based Leja having a slight advantage over the other two rules.
-The non-symmetric beta-based Leja rule performs noticeably worse.
-As in the uniform case, this inferior performance can be attributed to the failure of the corresponding Leja rule to accurately approximate the tails of the joint \gls{pdf}.
-This approximation problem must be taken into account, when surrogate-based sampling approaches are considered.
-For example, even if the input distributions are non-uniform, it may be computationally more efficient to construct a surrogate for a uniform density and then sample it with realizations drawn from the true input \gls{pdf}.
+As in the univariate case, we use the $\epsilon_{\text{cv}, \text{max}}$ error defined in \eqref{eq:cverr_max} to quantify the worst-case performance of both rules.
+The average performance is measured with the $\epsilon_{\text{cv}, \text{RMS}}$ metric, defined in \eqref{eq:cverr_rms}.
+We note that the results with respect to the $\epsilon_{\text{cv}, \text{mean}}$ metric are very similar to the ones of $\epsilon_{\text{cv}, \text{RMS}}$ and are therefore omitted.

+We first consider the case where all $6$ parameters follow uniform distributions with the bounds given in Table~\ref{tab:wg_nom}.
+We apply the dimension-adaptive stochastic collocation method presented in Algorithm~\ref{algo:gensmolyak}, using Clenshaw-Curtis and uniform (unweighted) Leja rules.
+The cross-validation errors are computed using a validation sample with $10^5$ parameter realizations, drawn from the uniform-based joint \gls{pdf}.
+The corresponding results are presented in Figure~\ref{fig:MD-interpolation-uniform}.
+As can be observed, the Leja rule outperforms the Clenshaw-Curtis rule for both error metrics, i.e. in terms of both average and worst-case performance.

+Next we consider that all $6$ parameters follow positively skewed beta distributions with identical shape parameters ($\alpha=3$, $\beta=6$) and bounded by the lower and upper limits given in Table~\ref{tab:wg_nom}.
+The dimension-adaptive scheme is now based on Clenshaw-Curtis and beta-weighted Leja rules and the cross-validation set is now drawn from the beta-based joint \gls{pdf}.
+Again, $10^5$ parameter realizations are used to compute the cross-validation errors.
+We also compute cross-validation errors using an unweighted Leja rule, in order to investigate whether uniform-based approximations could be advantageous in terms of worst-case performance, as was observed in the univariate case (see Section~\ref{sec:wgresults_interp_1d}).

+Figure~\ref{fig:MD-interpolation-beta} shows the corresponding results.
+As expected, the on-average performance of the beta-weighted Leja rule is significantly better than the other two options.
+Contrary to the univariate case, the beta-weighted Leja rule outperforms both the Clenshaw-Curtis and the unweighted Leja rules also in terms of worst-case performance, as quantified by the $\epsilon_{\text{cv}, \text{max}}$ error.
+Hence, in the multivariate case, no advantage is observed in using a uniform-based approximation instead of one dedicated to the joint input \gls{pdf}.